Things to Do in Sofia in May

 The parade snakes along Bulevard Vitosha for 2.5 km (1.6 miles) before spilling into Borisova Gradina park for open-air concerts.
 The city flips into a lawn party where drag queens wave from floats and grandparents share wine with backpackers until the grass is littered with midnight laughter.

 Ninety minutes south, Kyustendil crowns itself cherry capital.
 Mid-to-late May, the square foams with white-cherry wine and folk steps timed to the first ripe fruit.
-Buses reek of cherry brandy and wet wool, but nobody minds.
+Buses reek of cherry brandy and wet wool.
+But nobody minds.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid